apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

-If this edge case seems obscure, then you should probably steer clear of implementing your own `keyFields` functions, and instead stick to passing an array of strings for `keyFields`, so that you never have to worry about subtle bugs like these.
+If this edge case seems obscure, you should probably steer clear of implementing your own `keyFields` functions, and instead stick to passing an array of strings for `keyFields`, so that you never have to worry about subtle bugs like these.
 As a general rule, the `typePolicies` API allows you to configure normalization behavior in one place, when you first create your cache, and does not require you to write your queries differently by aliasing fields (or not) or using directives.

 #### Disabling normalization for specific `__typename`s